Desert Quill Quartet is a dynamic performer-composer collective featuring violin, viola, double bass, clarinet, and voices.

 Yvette Cornelia Holzwarth (Violin)

-Yvette Cornelia Holzwarth is a violinist, vocalist, and composer based in Los Angeles.
+Yvette Cornelia Holzwarth is a violinist, vocalist, and composer from California.
 Her diverse musical interests expand beyond her classical background to include Eastern European folk, Arabic, Americana, experimental contemporary music, improvisation, and songwriting.

 Find out more at yvettecornelia.com